ethanlanders/CS471Project/CPUSCHED/README.md

 ## Running the Program
 The program can be run in Terminal by:
 - Going to the CPUSCHED folder using the 'cd' command
-- Running the command 'make test'
+- Running the command 'make test' or './source'

 ## Output
 The output files have the following structure: "Output-[Scheduling Type].txt", such as: